-As a tenant, your landlord is responsible for making sure that there are smoke alarms fitted on every level of the property you are renting, and they are also are responsible for offering protection about carbon monoxide.
+As a tenant, your landlord is responsible for making sure that there are smoke alarms fitted on every level of the property you are renting, and they are also responsible for offering protection against carbon monoxide.

 Overall, your landlord has a responsibility by law for the following:

 - Fit at least one smoke alarm on each level of the property.